A look back on venues that have opened in 2024

-We are officially halfway through the year, so we thought it fitting to share with you a roundup of all of the restaurants, cafes, and bars that have launched over the past six months across Newcastle and the Hunter Valley.
+We have officially made it to the end of the year, so we thought it fitting to share with you a roundup of all the restaurants, cafes, and bars that have launched throughout 2024 around Newcastle and the Hunter Valley.

 To stay up-to-date with any new venues, sign-up to our newsletter and keep your eye on our foodie news (updated monthly).